ygemici/osz/docs/memory.md

 Core Memory
 -----------

 The pages for the core are marked as supervisor only, meaning userspace programs cannot access it.
+They are also globally mapped to every task's address space.

 | Virtual Address | Description |
 | --------------- | ----------- |